casangi/vidavis/docs/source/applications/ms_raster.rst

   * **Aggregation**: ``aggregator``, ``agg_axis``
   * **Iteration**: ``iter_axis``, ``iter_range``, ``subplots``
   * **Plot title**: ``title``

-The **Plot** button below the plot inputs widgets will change from outline to solid when the inputs change.
-Click **Plot** to render the plot.

 .. note::
    Currently, the only way to create multiple plots in a layout is iteration.